Words from the Vice President for Student Affairs and Dean of Students

 Off-Campus Employment (Economic Hardship)- An eligible F-1 or J-1 student may request off-campus employment based upon severe economic hardship caused by unforeseen circumstances beyond his or her control.
 F-1 students must have been in student status for at least one academic year and must be able to clearly document the circumstances causing economic need.
 Approval is subject to adjudication by United States Citizenship and Immigration Services (USCIS).
 J-1 students may request employment authorization from the Responsible Official (RO).

 F-1 students must have been in legal F-1 status for a minimum of one academic year (two semesters).
 Your F-1 status begins on your first date of entry into the United States.
-Always consult with a Foreign Student Advisor before starting any practical training.
+Always consult with an International Student Advisor before starting any practical training.

 - Pre-Completion OPT is Optional Practical Training authorized before the completion of a student’s program of study.
 It permits F-1 students to gain work experience in their major field of study while pursuing their academic program.